-2018 2017
+2019 2018

-Cash on deposit \$ 32 \$ 181
+Cash on deposit \$ 28 \$ 32

-Cash equivalents - 157
+Cash equivalents 5 -

-\$ 32 \$ 338
+\$ 33 \$ 32

-Restricted balances
+Restricted cash balances

-Under certain agreements between the Company and the Natural Gas Exchange (NGX) for the purchase of electricity derivative financial instruments, the Company established separate bank accounts through which the settlement of the electricity derivative financial contracts are processed in conjunction with letters of credit and cash as collateral.
+Under agreement between the Company and the Natural Gas Exchange (NGX) for the purchase of electricity price forward contracts, the Company established separate bank accounts through which the settlement of the electricity price forward contracts are processed in conjunction with letters of credit and cash as collateral.
 As security for the payment and performance of its obligations, the Company assigned a first ranking security interest on the balance of these accounts to the NGX.
 The Company's use of this cash is restricted to these purposes.
-At December 31, 2018, \$15 million (2017 - \$4 million) of the cash on deposit balance was held in these bank accounts.
+At December 31, 2019, \$6 million (2018 - \$15 million) of the cash on deposit balance was held in these bank accounts.